corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 ## Upgrade CorDapps to platform version 10

-You don't need to perform a manual upgrade when upgrading to this platform version.
+You don't need to perform a manual upgrade for this platform version.

 ## Upgrade CorDapps to platform version 9

-You don't need to perform a manual upgrade when upgrading to this platform version.
+You don't need to perform a manual upgrade for this platform version.

 ## Upgrade CorDapps to platform version 8